brunorgubu/LoDCalculator/README.md

 # LoDCalculator

 ## Overview
 LoDCalculator is a Blender add-on designed to analyze the level of detail (LoD) of 3D models.
-It evaluates geometric and radiometric fidelity, providing scores and raw data that help assess the quality of your models.
+It evaluates geometric and radiometric fidelity, providing scores and raw data that help assess the quality of your models.LoDCalculator needs a version of Blender equal to 2.8 or superior.

 ## Installation